 The Testing Center, located in the Student Services Suite in Holton Hall, supports the college goal of providing quality student services that are responsive to the needs of current and prospective students.
-The Testing Center coordinates testing services for new and continuing students, which include placement, video, web, make-up tests, and other course and program assessments.
+The Testing Center coordinates testing services for new and continuing students, which include placement, make-up tests, tests for web and video courses, and other types of course and program assessments.
 We provide outstanding customer service by being courteous, responsible, and helpful.
 Tests are administered following appropriate testing protocol in a clean, comfortable, quiet, and secure testing environment.

 MECC is an authorized PearsonVue Testing site.
 To schedule an exam, visit the PearsonVue website at www.pearsonvue.com.

 The Testing Center proctors tests for web and video courses that require proctored tests but do not offer on-campus or in-person class meetings.
 The Testing Center also proctors make-up tests.
 Some web and video course tests do not require a proctor; the student’s course syllabus or course instructor will communicate any proctored test requirements.
 Students must arrive and check-in to the Testing Center within enough time to complete the test before the Testing Center closes.